-The joy I had felt waking up disappeared and in its place, dwelled confusion and sadness.
-I looked at father, he was whistling a nursery rhythm much to the excitement and giggling of Ese as he stirred our pap.
+The joy I had felt waking up disappeared, and in its place dwelled confusion and sadness.
+I looked at father; he was whistling a nursery rhythm, much to the excitement and giggling of Ese as he stirred our pap.

-We crossed out each new day to remind me that, that particular day was the day that we were in.
+We crossed out each new day to remind me that, that particular day was the day we were in.

 I would circle each day until our mother returned.

-When our mother was around, he drove us to school and picked us from school every day.
+When our mother was around, he drove us to school and picked us up from school every day.
 Then he would drop us at home and drive back to work to return only when the sun had gone down.

 We woke up from our nap to find him working on the dining table, papers spread out on the entire table – which was unusual as he barely worked when he was home with all of us.

 “Where is my mummy?”
-Ese asked, for the umpteenth time since Sunday.
+Ese asked for the umpteenth time since Sunday.
 “I want my mummy,” she repeated, rubbing her right eye with her fist.